gvwilson/thirdbit/src/fiction/makers-return/index.md

 she lied,
 but he had already turned back to the screens and controls in front of him.

-"Main burn in thirty seconds."
+"Main engine ignition in thirty seconds."
 Doctor Szego might as well have been saying that the cafeteria was serving goop for lunch again.
 "Violet, are you strapped in?"